GothenburgBitFactory/ti.net/content/docs/charts.md

 At the left you see the day is Sunday the 19th, and the date and the current hour, 14, is highlighted.
 Beneath the chart are some totals, showing that two hours are tracked, 22 hours remain open, for a total of 24 hours in the day.

-Now we\'ll add another interval:
+Now we'll add another interval:

 ![](../../images/day2.png)